aaronwlma/aaronwlma.github.io/_posts/2023-07-16-sound-perspective-for-a-mid-sized-church.md

 So treat getting to the next level on the soundboard like learning a musical instrument.
 You can easily download a free digital workstation (i.e., Reaper), load up some samples, work on your mix, and then export the result and have your trusted individuals provide feedback.
 In that process, you will learn where the limitations are, the things you want to do but don't know how, the way sound clutters a soundspace, and many more.
 Find some solutions and give them a try.
 And then share your results (and get roasted).
 And then do it again, and again, and again.
 Practice mixing on your own, and that practice will direcly translate over to a better mix on Sunday morning.

 ### "Worship team is two teams--music and AV"
+Call me pedantic, but I personally don't like how churches of the current era call their music teams "worship team."
+It implies that it is the team of musicians on stage that bring the worship experience to the congregation.
+This is only half of the contribution.
+The other half is delivered by the AV team.

+While the music team themselves are the creators that handle the providing the input, the AV team themselves are the amplifiers are handle delivering the said input.
+Without the input *and* the output, there is no experience.
+Collectively, the music and AV teams create the worship experience, and that's why I prefer to call "worship team" the "music team."
+The are two teams serving as one collaborative.

+Now, if it is the case that the worship team is actually two teams comprised of music and AV divisions, there are some implications here that I think are good to point out.

+The first is that the soundboard-ist(?) should view themselves as part of the music band themselves.
+As a violinist on stage, I know what the drummer is there for.
+The drummer provides the beat and energy, and I mirror it.
+I know when we are building to a high because the drummer will play in a manner to suggest we are building to a high.
+I don't know how to play the drums myself, but I know what the drummer is there for.
+I also know what the vocalists are there for.
+And the guitarists, and the bassists, etc.

+In the same way, the soundboard-ist needs to know what the band members are there for.
+They need to also be accustomed to picking up the cues and throw their faders in response to that.
+If worship team is one team, then the person behind the soundboard should aim to be connected to the stage and its happenings.
+Capture the intent of each of your band members, and amplify their expression to let them shine when they intend to.

+The second implication of this is that the teams must extend mutual trust and respect to each other as if they are fellow band members.
+Again, as a violinist on stage, I do make a fair amount of mistakes.
+Awkward keys and muddy direction can take a toll on my ability to play in tune.
+I have my own ways of practice to be better at this, but at no point will any of the band members come over mid-set and take my violin to play in my stead.

+Instead, there are respectful, contextual ways to work through obstacles like these.
+Vocalist misses their cues all the time?
+No problem, let me see if I can play in a manner that is more obvious where the downbeat is for the vocalist.
+Note is hard to hit for the vocalist?
+No problem, I'll double you to give you a pitch reference and to give you confidence.
+And when I have exhausted all my options, and the problem is still unbearably bad, no problem, let's have a conversation when all is done and stress of the service day is done.
+Let's see what we can do.

+The relationship between the one behind the soundboard and the band should be similar.
+At no point should anyone reach and play the soundboard in their stead.
+If the person behind the soundboard is struggling to pick out the lead line, then think about how you can play the lead line to make it clearer (if your expression isn't clear to the one actively listening, then would it be clear to the congregation, who isn't focusing on you?).
+Exhaust your options, and if the problem is still unbearably bad, no problem, have a conversation when all is done and the stress of the service day is done, and see what we can do.

+When the music team views AV as part of the team, and when AV views music team as part of the team, they will naturally extend their trust, respect, and empathy that they already have for fellow team members across the stage boundary.
+When the music team views AV as part of the team, and when AV views music team as part of the team, then "the work that needs to be done" becomes clear.
+Creating a worship experience on the next level is a collaborative task, and viewing the music and AV teams as one collective will generate a sustainable and respectful path towards it.

 # Final Thoughts
+And so, to sum it all up, conquering the 10% (making the front-of-house mix sound *better*) requires the full attention of the AV team.
+Because it requires the full attention, AV teams should make sure to verify that the 90% (fulfilling the fundamental need of an AV team in a mid-sized church) is solidly in place before looking to tackle the 10%.
+Without solid fundamentals, AV teams quickly devolve into creating more problems than they started and risk cultivating a ministry culture that does not build the community of Christ.

+But if an AV team verifies the 90% and believes that it is a good time to tackle the 10%, the AV team needs to confirm the buy-in of the music team.
+Both teams will need to extend trust, respect, and empathy towards one another and consider each other as one team.
+From that perspective, the work that needs to be done (both relational and technical) will become clear.
+From there, it is just a matter of putting in due diligence to put in the hours and iterations to develop experience.
+If there is that safe space to build experience, then over time, I believe that churches that rely on volunteer members to deliver the worship experience to the congregation will be able to sustainably elevate the experience in a scalable and glorifying manner.

+Best of luck!